kayleegeorge/kayleegeorge.github.io/_posts/2025-09-11-jax-ray-tracing.md

 }
 ```

 But JAX needs to trace through your entire function to understand the computation graph.
 Early returns create *dynamic control flow* that depend on runtime, which JAX can't compile efficiently or differentiate through.
-Thus, we always do computation but use `jnp.where()` to mask the results based on the `hit` condition.

-_*Note: The calculations for the quadratic equation coefficients are simplified: math [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html#surfacenormalsandmultipleobjects/simplifyingtheray-sphereintersectioncode)._
+Thus, we always do computation but use `jnp.where()` to mask the results based on the `hit` condition. _*Note: The calculations for the quadratic equation coefficients in the code implementation are simplified: math [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html#surfacenormalsandmultipleobjects/simplifyingtheray-sphereintersectioncode)._

 Another example of this `jnp.where()` JAX hack is root calculation, e.g. the orignal Rust implementation: